BeckBioHub/MicrobiomeAnalysis/README.md

 # Microbiome Analysis Workflow
-A compact, reproducible R Markdown workflow for microbiome analysis using phyloseq, vegan, ggplot2, and DESeq2.
-Built for portfolio/demo purposes without exposing private data.
+A compact, reproducible R Markdown workflow for microbiome analysis of different diversity and abundance metrices using phyloseq, vegan, ggplot2, and DESeq2.
+The data is synthesized for the project and do not mimic real life data.

 <img width="6000" height="4500" alt="Combi" src="https://github.com/user-attachments/assets/1ff026be-b1be-437c-b677-36535f954e95" />